obaliuta/obaliuta/README.md

 Data Wrangling: I'm feeling comfortable with technologies like Python, SQL, DAX, adept at cleaning, organizing, and preparing data for analysis.

-Data Modeling: From scattered data to compelling data models with live connections from regular databases to custom endpoints.
+Data Modeling: From scattered data to structured data models with live connections from regular databases to custom endpoints.
 Data transfer and storage in Data Warehouses and Lake Houses.

 Data Visualization: I create compelling dashboards using tools like Power BI or matplotlib to make data speak.